-CO_2 capture and compression approximately doubles the capital cost of an NGCC plant, increases the cost of a PF plant by 80%, and that of an IGCC plant by 50%.
-These estimates are said to be accurate to within $\pm 25\%$.
-The order of capital costs is the same with and without CO_2 capture - the NGCC plant is least expensive and the IGCC plant is most expensive.
+$CO_2$ capture and compression approximately doubles the capital cost of an NGCC plant, increases the cost of a PF plant by 80%, and that of an IGCC plant by 50%.
+These estimates are said to be accurate to within $\pm 25\%$ .
+The order of capital costs is the same with and without $CO_2$ capture - the NGCC plant is least expensive and the IGCC plant is most expensive.

-One illustration of the cost of electricity for the gas and coal-fired plants as a function of fuel cost is shown in Figure 6.
-There is great variability in such costs due to a number of factors, including country-specific conditions.
+The cost of electricity for the gas and coal-fired plants as a function of fuel cost is shown in Figure 6.
 An NGCC plant without CO2 capture has the lowest cost of electricity; adding CO2 capture increases the cost by about 1¢/kWh.
 Adding CO2 capture to the coal plant, increase the cost of electricity by 1-2 ¢/kWh depending on the cost of fuel and type of plant.
-The costs were calculated assuming a 10% discount rate, base load operation and a CO2 transport and storage cost of \$8/tonne CO2 stored.
+The costs were calculated assuming a 10% discount rate, base load operation and a CO2 transport and storage cost of \$8/t CO2 stored.